ozcanbatuhan/algorithms/README.md

 # Sorting Algorithms and Binary Search Tree Implementation in JavaScript

-This project implements basic sorting and search algorithms in JavaScript.
-The project aims to create algorithm functions to use in your projects.
+This project implements sorting and search algorithms (Binary Search Tree) in JavaScript.
+I have created algorithm functions to use in your projects.

 ## Features